Are We Ready For An Implant That Can Change Our Moods?

 Well, it is neurosurgery, and there are certainly risks that go along with that, infection, problems with the procedure.
 Targets could be missed or misidentified.
 Those are risks that come with the territory.

 But there are some more cases more specific to DBS.
 What if you get effects that you didn't anticipate?
-By stimulating area X, it's possible that we could get a spillover effect that modulates other things ancillary to that, like personality, temperament, character, personal preferences.
+By stimulating Area X, it's possible that we could get a spillover effect that modulates other things ancillary to that, like personality, temperament, character, personal preferences.
 There have been case reports and anecdotal reports of things like that happening, but they're rare.

 So could implanting a DBS device have some unanticipated consequences for our tastes or personal characteristics like introversion and extroversion?

-One of the better known cases, for example, was a person whose musical taste had nothing to do with country music.
-And after a deep brain implant for a movement disorder, [the person] developed a real pathos for Johnny Cash music, and was just totally into the aesthetic of Johnny Cash.
-Is it possible these things to occur?
-Of course it is.
-The brain works as a coordinated set of nodes and networks that are inter-communicative and reciprocal.
+One of the better-known cases, for example, was a person whose musical taste had nothing to do with country music.
+And after a deep brain implant for a movement disorder, [the person] developed a real pathos for Johnny Cash music and was just totally into the aesthetic of Johnny Cash.
+Is it possible for these things to occur?
+Of course, it is.
+The brain works as a coordinated set of nodes and networks that are intercommunicative and reciprocal.
 So changing the local field electrical activity in one area isn't necessarily going to be completely discrete from the wiring, if you will, of the kind of activities and the functions of other brain areas.
-These things occurring up and down stream represent real effects.
+These things occurring up- and down-stream represent real effects.

 Can treatment with a DBS device change more than just our mood, but also our personality?

 Yes, although we have to ask ourselves whether those changes are due to the positive consequences of DBS.
-If someone with Tourettes was an introvert, and then they get a DBS implant and become more of an extrovert and more socially engaged, is this a side effect of the DBS?
+If someone with Tourette's was an introvert, and then they get a DBS implant and become more of an extrovert and more socially engaged, is this a side effect of the DBS?
 Or because they're no longer bearing the burden of being someone with a constant verbal tic?

 DBS also raises questions of personal autonomy.
-Are we going to get cases of people saying "my deep brain stimulator made me do it?"
+Are we going to get cases of people saying "my deep brain stimulator made me do it"?
 Perhaps.
 But very often patients report that the condition they had which DBS is treating impaired their autonomy more than they feel the deep brain stimulation is.

 What guidance would you give doctors working with DBS in a patient?
-Since they can affect the state of someone's mood by the levels of the electrical current in the device, how do they know what level to set?
+Because they can affect the state of someone's mood by the levels of the electrical current in the device, how do they know what level to set?

 To the point of clinically relevant therapeutic improvement.
 Just as one would set for example the levels that one could use through any other therapy, [like] cognitive behavioral therapy.
 Is the person functional?
-Are they saying, 'yes I feel better, my mood is better.'
+Are they saying, "yes I feel better, my mood is better."
 The same would be true of a drug, however this is more powerful because you're directly affecting those nodes and networks that appear to be some substrate of the thing that causes this person's mood.
 So you want to be cautious.
 The general tenor in the field is start low and go slow.

 Beyond DBS, where this might this technology ultimately go?

 There is a do-it-yourself market if you will, for not deep brain stimulation but transcranial electrical stimulation.
-What that's showing is that there is an increased interest in neuro technologies that are not just oriented towards alleviating a medical condition but that change key aspects of cognition, emotions and behavior.
-This is sometimes referred to as the cosmetic use or designer use of neuro technology.
-[If] I don't like key aspects of personality, [such as being shy] could I modify that for example through the use of these neuro technologies?
+What that's showing is that there is an increased interest in neurotechnologies that are not just oriented toward alleviating a medical condition but that change key aspects of cognition, emotions and behavior.
+This is sometimes referred to as the cosmetic use or designer use of neurotechnology.
+[If] I don't like key aspects of personality, [such as being shy], could I modify that for example through the use of these neuro technologies?
 Those things are coming and it's not in the near future — there's interest now.

 What pitfalls do we face if this technology becomes more widely used?

 Mistakes will get made.
-Hopefully we'll be bright enough to correct them and recognize them when they occur not only in terms of the technological and scientific mistakes but ethical, moral, legal mistakes.
-In many ways this represents something of a brave new world of capability.
-And I think that we have to be very very sentinel to what the potential of this could yield.
-Yeah this could yield some really wonderful things but also, along with that.. if it's used for cosmetic purposes like self enhancement, could this lead to potentially violent outcomes?
-I can guarantee you that things that are at very, very problematic, and in some cases devastating, will occur.
+Hopefully, we'll be bright enough to correct them and recognize them when they occur not only in terms of the technological and scientific mistakes but ethical, moral, legal mistakes.
+In many ways, this represents something of a brave new world of capability.
+And I think that we have to be very, very sentinel to what the potential of this could yield.
+Yeah this could yield some really wonderful things but also, along with that, if it's used for cosmetic purposes like self-enhancement, could this lead to potentially violent outcomes?
+I can guarantee you that things that are at very, very problematic and, in some cases, devastating will occur.
 Do I believe that the net effect will be beneficial because we will respond appropriately to those mistakes that we make?
 Yeah that's my hope.
 Do I know that we will?
 I don't know.